saulpierotti/dotfiles/README.md

 - I am using Grub2 with the `arch-silence-grub-theme-git` theme
 - I use `grub-btrfs` to see also btrfs snapshots in the boot menu

+### GRUB

+- Kernel parameters are specified in `/etc/default/grub` at the line GRUB_CMDLINE_LINUX_DEFAULT (GRUB_CMDLINE_LINUX for parameters that are active also in recovery mode)
+- After changing the file `/etc/default/grub` always run `grub-mkconfig -o /boot/grub/grub.cfg`

 ## Kernel

 - I use linux-zen and I also installed its headers
 - I removed the vanilla kernel to avoid 2 lengthy compilations at every package update
 - I keep also the LTS kernel and its headers as a backup
+- Kernel parameters are specified in `/etc/default/grub` (see GRUB section)

 ## GPU